sigp/lighthouse/book/src/advanced_database.md

 from recent, unfinalized states.
 We refer to the portion of the database storing finalized states as the _freezer_ or _cold DB_, and the portion storing recent states as the _hot DB_.

-In both the hot and cold DBs, full `BeaconState` data structures are only stored periodically, and intermediate states are reconstructed by quickly replaying blocks on top of the nearest state.
+In both the hot and cold DBs, full `BeaconState` data structures are only stored periodicallyl, and intermediate states are reconstructed by quickly replaying blocks on top of the nearest state.
 For example, to fetch a state at slot 7 the database might fetch a full state from slot 0, and replay blocks from slots 1-7 while omitting redundant signature checks and Merkle root calculations.
 In